 Formerly the station concourse and ticket office, Peacock Alley represents the historic heart of The Caley and is imbued with the peerless style and sophistication of this famous former railway hotel.
 Peacock Alley is the perfect ‘set’ for breakfast, afternoon tea, or elegant evening drinks.

 Admire some of the best views in Edinburgh from 241 guestrooms and suites, and dine at Grazing By Mark Greenaway.
-The hotel is also home to the UK’s only Guerlain Spa and an indoor pool with a sauna and steam room.
+The hotel is also home to the UK’s only Guerlain Spa with a sauna and steam room and an indoor pool overlooking Edinburgh Castle.

 2. Kimpton Charlotte Square

 The best IHG hotel in Edinburgh is Kimpton Charlotte Square.
-We are major fans of the Kimpton brand ever since we stayed in Kimpton Fitzroy in London.
+We have been major fans of the Kimpton brand ever since we stayed in Kimpton Fitzroy in London.
 Kimpton hotels feel boutique and personal with all sorts of unique touches, yet they offer a reliable and consistent level of luxury.

 3. The Balmoral, a Rocco Forte hotel